Before making a request

 You cannot spend it on illegal activities, debts, bills, gambling, alcohol or drugs.

-You must keep a record of how the money has been spent.
+The All Pay system helps keep an easy record of how the money has been spent.